AtomMe/PHBS_BlockChain_2018/README.md

 #### User cost increasing

 From the PC to the mobile Internet, a group on dividend express Internet products has been the rapid rise.
 Today, traffic dividends disappear, the Golden Age came to an abrupt end.
-In order to survive, large enterprises spend huge sums of money on advertising, passive follow-up of competitors, and then trigger a money-burning war, users will only see advertising.
+To survive, large companies spend huge amounts of money on advertising, competitors passive follow-up, and then burn off a war, the user will only see ads.
 The intensity of the swing, small businesses lack of funds, can only use a variety of vulgar marketing means to attract eyeballs, but also can get the user's whim with little effect.

 ![](/image/2.png)

-The increasingly fierce competition environment, serious homogenization of products, in recent years, to get the user cost exponential rise.
-Soared from a few dollars to tens of dollars, or even hundreds of yuan, mutual.
-The networking industry is at the crossroads of development  once again .
+The competitive environment is becoming increasingly fierce and product homogeneity is serious.
+In recent years, user costs have risen exponentially.
+Soared from a few dollars to hundreds of dollars, even hundreds of dollars, to each other.
+Network development of the industry once again at a crossroads.

 #### User loyalty continues to decline